 In tackling talent shortages, telecommunication skills training with an autonomous focus benefits both remote communities and industry.

-The Internet of things, machine learning, and artificial intelligence are changing the way resource companies operate remote facilities, with real-time sensors and systems ensuring worker safety, monitoring equipment, and increasing productivity.
+The Internet of things, machine learning, and artificial intelligence are changing the way resource companies operate remote facilities, with real-time sensors and systems monitoring equipment, increasing productivity and ensuring employee safety.

-The Autonomous Systems Technician program will offer new training and certification as the resource sector implements new technologies to enhance operations with real-time data.
-The program is a collaboration between the British Columbia Institute of Technology (BCIT), College of the Rockies, and Teck Resources Limited, and is equipping students with the digital skills they need today to install and maintain the remote telecommunications systems while preparing them to work with future innovative technologies adopted by industry.
+The Wireless Systems Technician project offers training and certification as the resource sector implements new technologies to enhance operations with real-time data.
+A collaboration between the British Columbia Institute of Technology (BCIT), College of the Rockies, and Teck Resources Limited, the project is equipping students with the digital skills to install and maintain remote telecommunications systems while preparing them to work with future innovative technologies.